Bardavon-Health/actions-aws-ssm-params-to-env/README.md

 ### decryption(optional)
 Boolean which indicates whether the parameter should be decrypted or not

+### mask-values(optional)
+Boolean which indicates if extracted values should be masked in GitHub action logs

 ### **Note on decryption:**
 You should take care in utilizing encrypted values, as GitHub actions will not automatically redact